exploring the social

 The focus of social risk herein is the subjective risk of groups forming and doing real things, such as ruining brand reputation, but only because of commonly held individual beliefs.
 [6]

-RISK ... of what?
+Risk ... of what?

 Semiotic scenarios